wp-plugins/advanced-custom-fields-categories/readme.txt

 == Changelog ==

-**2.0.0.0 Beta**

-**Added**
+ = 2.0.0.0 Beta =
-* Compatibility with ACF 4.0
+* [Added] Compatibility with ACF 4.0
-* Chosen support
+* [Added] Chosen support
-* Returns taxonomy object.
+* [Added] Returns taxonomy object.
 Use 'get_field' or 'get_sub_field' function.

-**2.0.0.1 Beta**

-**Added**
+= 2.0.0.1 Beta =
-* mp6 admin theme option
+* [Added] mp6 admin theme option

-**2.0.0.2 Beta**

-**Removed**
+= 2.0.0.2 Beta =
-* Chosen plug-in.
+* [Removed] Chosen plug-in.
 After a talk with the chosen team I understood that chosen will not work correctly inside the repeater field.
-* Mp6 admin theme option.
+* [Removed] Mp6 admin theme option.
 Since there is no chosen anym ore there is no reason for that option.

-**Added**
-* Multiple checkboxes
+* [Added] Multiple checkboxes
-* Multiple: Select All button
+* [Added] Multiple: Select All button
-* Multiple: Clear All button
+* [Added] Multiple: Clear All button
-* Multiple: Select Select Main Categories button
+* [Added] Multiple: Select Select Main Categories button
-* Multiple: Show/Hide categories button* Requires ACF 4.0 and above
+* [Added] Multiple: Show/Hide categories button* [Added] Requires ACF 4.0 and above
-* Please report any bugs or requests on https://github.com/cubeweb/acf-categories/issues?state=open
+* [Added] Please report any bugs or requests on https://github.com/cubeweb/acf-categories/issues?state=open

 == Upgrade notice ==